jammees/Rethink-Engine/README.md

 - jaipack17 (GitHub) for Nature2D / GuiCollisionService / RayCast2
 - evaera (GitHub) for Promise
-- Validark and HowManySmall for Janitor
+- HowManySmall (GitHub) for Janitor
 - Brownsage for helping with Camera
-- nidorx (GitHub) for dat.GUI
+- nidorx (GitHub) for dat.GUI to test Rethink

 <h3>Contribution</h3>